BIIG 2.0 Wave 5 is now open!

 Applicants will be categorized by the following

-- First priority: School sites with current connection speeds below 20Kbps per student and are unable to administer the 2019 computer-based CAASPP and are unable to improve their internet connection.
+- First priority: School sites with current connection speeds below 20Kbps per student and are unable to administer the computer-based CAASPP and CAST and are not able to improve their internet connection.

 All public school districts, county offices of education and charter schools are eligible to apply and are encouraged to do so if they meed the criteria above.
-While the conditions listed above will help prioritize funding and serve as a guiding principle, school sites with external connectivity under 100Mbps or school districts with external connectivity under 1000Mbps (1Gbps) should consider applying.
 Interested school sites are urged to communicate with their district administration about the grant opportunity before applying.

 BIIG Site Progress